-Your kind donations to TBC enable us to make these materials available on the web.
+Your kind donations to the TBC enable us to make these materials available on the web.
 To help support our work, please click here.
 Thank you.

 Je Tsongkapa Guru Yoga